runtime-enforcement/whyenf/README.md

-# EnfGuard: a proactive real-time first-order enforcer
+# Enfflash: a proactive real-time first-order enforcer

 ## Authors

-The EnfGuard enforcer is the successor of the WhyEnf enforcer, which itself shares part of its code base with the WhyMon monitoring tool.
+Enfflash is the successor of EnfGuard and WhyEnf, which themselves share part of their code base with the WhyMon monitoring tool.

-The following individuals have contributed to the development of EnfGuard, WhyEnf, and/or WhyMon:
+The following individuals have contributed to the development of Enfflash, EnfGuard, WhyEnf, and/or WhyMon:

-* François Hublet (ETH Zürich): EnfGuard (lead), WhyEnf (co-lead)
+* François Hublet (ETH Zürich): Enfflash (lead), EnfGuard (lead), WhyEnf (co-lead)
 * Leonardo Lima (University of Copenhagen): EnfGuard, WhyEnf (co-lead), WhyMon (lead)
-* Srđan Krstić (ETH Zürich): EnfGuard, WhyEnf
+* Srđan Krstić (ETH Zürich): Enfflash, EnfGuard, WhyEnf
 * Dmitriy Traytel (University of Copenhagen): EnfGuard, WhyEnf, WhyMon
-* David Basin (ETH Zürich): EnfGuard, WhyEnf
+* David Basin (ETH Zürich): Enfflash, EnfGuard, WhyEnf

 ## Getting Started